aarons-talks/2020-07-11-GoWayFest/athens-private/README.md

     -v $ATHENS_ARCHIVE:/athens \
     gomods/athens:v0.7.1
 ```

+After the server runs, you'll be able to see it on [localhost:8081](http://localhost:8081)

 >Notice how we don't need `ATHENS_GITHUB_TOKEN` and `ATHENS_GONOSUM_PATTERNS`.
 This is because neither Athens nor the client `go` CLI will ever need to fetch _new_ code - and so it won't need to use a GitHub token or verify new checksums.
 All code and metadata originates from the Athens archive.